dbetteb/TOP_OPT/README.md

 Object-oriented and `numba` optimized version of "99 lines Topology optimization in Matlab" Python version.
-Main objective is simply is to enhance numerical experiments when changing topology optimization parameters and boundart condition and load cases.
+Main objective is simply is to enhance numerical experiments when changing topology optimization parameters and boundary condition and load cases.

+Object-oriented version allows to force seamlessly changes in topology optimization settings and `numba` allows to speed up computations.

 ## Example